SacredData/AudioChatKit/README.md

 #### Starting and Stopping `AudioConductor`
 ***DON'T DO IT***

-We implement automated start/stop functionality inside the classes to ensure no engineer ever thinks to use SwiftUI to manage resources ever again.
+We implement automated start/stop functionality inside the classes so you don't have to manage these concerns in the first place.

 ### Using the `PlaybackManager`
 The best way to access and utilize our playback tools is via `AudioConductor.playerMan`.